Transega/Ecaas-Documentation/modules/data_collection.rst

 Stratification and Sampling
 ****************************

-After Identification of areas that the crops are grown, sampling techniquie was applied to come up with areas that would be visited.
+After Identification of areas that the crops are grown, sampling technique was applied to come up with areas that would be visited.
 This was done by subdivision of the Agro-ecological zones into grids and generation random points that are equal for each grid, the grids would later be used to assign Enumerators the areas they need to cover for data collection exercise.
 The same was also used to determine which areas drones would be flown to aid remote sensing data acquisition.